Where the Trump investigations stand after Mueller

 Trump says the payments to Daniels and McDougal were a private matter unrelated to his campaign.

-Cohen is scheduled to begin serving a three-month prison sentence next month.
+Cohen is scheduled to begin serving a three-year prison sentence next month.

 MUELLER'S REFERALS

-Note: This version of the story has been corrected to show that Cohen was sentenced to 3 years in prison, not months.